ArmanR9/RiemmanSumApp/README.md

 ### 3. Why is this project of interest to you?

 - I enjoy math, so I wanted to make a project that pertains to math and this seemed to be a good option.
-While an integral or derivative calculator would be cool to make, it would be on orders of magnitude more complex than this, so I decided to settle with a Riemman Sum Calculator that will still have some challenges such as parsing functions in reverse polish notation and visualizing the Riemman sums.
+While an integral or derivative calculator would be cool to make, it would be on orders of magnitude more complex than this, so I decided to settle with a Riemman Sum Calculator that will still have some challenges such as parsing functions in infix notation (and eventually reverse polish notation) and visualizing the Riemman sums.
 - In addition, this will serve to be a handy tool to check my work when doing Riemman sums, especially when the "n" value is large (no one wants to manually compute 36 rectangles)

 ### 4. User Stories